article

 • Product segment – this is where a solution is defined.

-The Customer Profile is a part of the Value Proposition Canvas that focuses on none other than your customer and helps you understand and analyze what they do on a regular basis, how they want to be perceived in society, what they worry about, and what delights them.
+The customer profile is a part of the value proposition matrix that focuses on none other than your customers and helps you understand and analyze what they do regularly, how they want to be perceived in society, what they worry about, and what delights them.

-People don’t just buy your product, they buy the value your product delivers.
-Based on the Customer Profile, you’ll work on a Value Map that will define how your product will be valuable on the market.
+People don’t just buy your product, they buy the value it delivers.
+Based on the customer segment profile, you’ll work on a value map defining how your product will be valuable on the market.
 That all will help you achieve a fit between the market (your customers) and your product.

 Your product should be a red cape on a windy day that makes your customer a superhero.
 It’s not only about functional benefits but also emotions and the value you deliver.

-The most crucial thing to understand about Customer Segment is that you create it beyond the existing (if there are any) solutions of your product.
+The most crucial thing to understand about the customer segment is that you create it beyond your product’s existing (if there are any) solutions.
 You should consider your customers, their day-to-day activities, concerns, needs, and gains.
 Putting yourself into your customers’ shoes will help you think out of the box and create even better opportunities to improve their lives with your product.

 Let’s get straight to the point!

-1. 2.
-Social jobs – social jobs are more about how people want to be perceived in their society and what social value they want to bring (a person’s influence, social status, power, etc.).
+• Social jobs — these are more about how people want to be perceived in their society and what social value they want to bring (a person’s influence, social status, power, etc.).

-1. 3.
-Emotional jobs – this category is about how the customers perceive themselves.
+• Emotional jobs — this category is about how customers perceive themselves.
 What makes them happy and satisfied with themselves?
 What do they do to feel more confident or knowledgeable?

-Let’s consider a real-life example of a Marketing Manager Sally who uses Facebook daily to promote the company she works in.
+Let’s consider a real-life example of a Marketing Manager, Sally, who uses Facebook daily to promote her company.
 Her daily routine includes writing and publishing posts, running ad campaigns, and tracking marketing analytics for the company page.

 From here, step-by-step, we’ll create a Facebook customer profile.
 In the further articles, we’ll analyze how Facebook could cover all the customer’s needs by either improving existing features or adding new ones.